Uncut Gems: Cast

 John Amos, Ca$h Out, and Trinidad James appear as themselves, with Amos appearing as Howard's neighbor and the others as acquaintances of Demany.
-Tilda Swinton and Natasha Lyonne have vocal cameos as the auction manager and a Celtics staff member, respectively, and Doc Rivers has a vocal cameo as himself.
-Pom Klementieff has a brief cameo as Lexis, a friend of Julia.
+Tilda Swinton and Natasha Lyonne have vocal cameos as the auction manager and a Celtics staff member, respectively.
+Celtics head coach Doc Rivers wrote and delivered a voiceover pep talk for the film.
+Pom Klementieff has a brief cameo as Lexis, a friend of Julia who greets Howard outside his Manhattan apartment during the opening credits.